dotnet/android/Documentation/guides/app-bundles.md

     > devices.

-These first two features of Android App Bundles are a natural fit for Xamarin.Android apps.
-The first version of `bundletool` support in Xamarin.Android will focus on these two benefits.
+These first two features of Android App Bundles are a natural fit for .NET for Android apps.
+The first version of `bundletool` support in .NET for Android will focus on these two benefits.

 *Unfortunately* the next two features will be more involved.
-We could perhaps support them in Xamarin.Android down the road.
+We could perhaps support them in .NET for Android down the road.

 * Support for "Instant Apps":